Iodine deficiency

 Iodine deficiency is a lack of the trace element iodine, an essential nutrient in the diet.
 It may result in metabolic problems such as goiter, sometimes as an endemic goiter as well as congenital iodine deficiency syndrome due to untreated congenital hypothyroidism, which results in developmental delays and other health problems.
 Iodine deficiency is an important global health issue, especially for fertile and pregnant women.
 It is also a preventable cause of intellectual disability.

 Iodine is an essential dietary mineral for neurodevelopment among children.
 The thyroid hormones thyroxine and triiodothyronine contain iodine.
 In areas with little iodine in the diet, typically remote inland areas where no marine foods are eaten, deficiency is common.
 It is common in mountainous regions where food is grown in iodine-poor soil.

 Prevention includes adding small amounts of iodine to table salt, a product known as iodized salt.
 In areas of deficiency, iodine compounds have also been added to other foodstuffs, such as flour, water, and milk.
 Seafood is also a well known source of iodine.

-In the U.S., the use of iodine has decreased over concerns of overdoses since the mid-20th century, and the iodine antagonists bromine, perchlorate and fluoride have become more ubiquitous.
+In the U.S., the use of iodine has decreased over concerns of overdoses since the mid-20th century as the iodine antagonists bromine, perchlorate and fluoride have become more ubiquitous.
 In particular, around 1980 the practice of using potassium iodate as dough conditioner in bread and baked goods was gradually replaced by the use of other conditioning agents such as bromide.

 Iodine deficiency resulting in goiter occurs in 187 million people globally as of 2010 (2.7% of the population).
 It resulted in 2700 deaths in 2013, up from 2100 deaths in 1990.